a4rsh/8-bit-cpu/README.md

 I wanted to take advantage of the modularity of this code.
 So I wrote [testbenches](https://github.com/a4rsh/8-bit-cpu/tree/main/tb) for each module to make my life easier at the end.
 This was good practice as well because I'm exploring Hardware Verification.

-For testing the full design I made a module to simulate memory which reads from the input file program.bin and outputs to memory.bin
+For testing the full design I made a module to simulate memory which reads from the input file `program.bin` and outputs to `memory.bin` when `./Vcpu` is ran. (`make cpu` must be ran first)

-Although the basics of this setup work, admittedly I have not fully tested the CPU design itself because I got really tired of looking at binary instructions.
+Although the basics of this setup work, admittedly I have not thoroughly tested the CPU design itself because I got really tired of looking at binary instructions.
 So I've decided that I'll make an assembler so that I can write more human-readable code that will automatically translate into binary instrcutions.
 After that is complete, I'll use it to more throughly verify my design.